barty-s/client_list_app/README.md

 ## Technologies

-- PyInputPlus module for additional input validation
+- PyInputPlus module - for additional input validation
+- google oauth - to access credentials in the creds.json file
+- gspread - to link the googlesheets spreadsheet to the app actions
+- sys module - to access the interpreter
+- datetime - to format date and time inputs
+- tabulate - to format data into tables

 ## Testing